What is Stayplot?

 What Stayplot does

 Every hotel that can be booked with at least one of these programs shows up on the map.
 One physical hotel = one pin, even when it's in multiple programs at once.
-Marriott, Hilton and IHG pins show the lowest points a night starts at right on the map, so you can scan a whole city at a glance.
+Marriott, Hilton, IHG, Hyatt, Wyndham and Choice pins show the lowest points a night starts at right on the map, so you can scan a whole city at a glance.
 Tap any pin to see which programs cover it, the TripAdvisor rating, the hero image, and (for the chains we track) a live rate calendar with cash & points side-by-side — then book it on the chain’s own site in one tap.

-- Points at a glance: every Marriott, Hilton and IHG pin is labelled with the lowest points a night starts at — no tapping, no spreadsheet — and a one-tap rating control keeps the map to top-rated (4★+) hotels or opens it up to all.
+- Points at a glance: every Marriott, Hilton, IHG, Hyatt, Wyndham and Choice pin is labelled with the lowest points a night starts at — no tapping, no spreadsheet.
+When we’ve checked a hotel and found no award nights open, the pin reads “NA” instead, so an unavailable hotel is never confused with one we haven’t priced.
+A one-tap rating control keeps the map to top-rated (4★+) hotels or opens it up to all.

 - Filter by your points balance: viewing a single program?
-A “points up to” slider narrows the map to the hotels your Marriott, Hilton, or IHG points can actually book — “I have 80k, where can I go?”
-Each program’s points are worth a different amount, so it’s one program at a time.
+A “points up to” slider narrows the map to the hotels your Marriott, Hilton, IHG, Hyatt, Wyndham, or Choice points can actually book — “I have 80k, where can I go?”
+Each program’s points are worth a different amount, so it’s one program at a time — and each remembers its own budget, so switching between them never loses your place.

 - Chain points: Marriott, Hilton, IHG, Hyatt, Wyndham, Choice